covidestim/waves/README.md

 Script to create all figures in the manuscript and supplement

-### Figures
+### /figures

 Folder holding .pdf and .png figures for the manuscript

 #### /extra_figures

-Supplemental figures and extra created figures
+Supplemental figures and extra created figures.

 #### /img

 Folder containing .gif and .mov files of the movies of the wavefront expansion and wavefront speed computation

+#### /wavefronts

+Folder to store the individual pngs to make the gifs of wavefronts and wavefront speed.
+As these files are large, we provide only one example figure in each directory.
+It can be filled by the user using `6_compute-wavefront-speed.R`.